 Plumbers are highly valued tradespeople and are an integral part of any construction and/or maintenance team.
 This in-demand trade offers many different areas of specialization that can lead you to a rewarding career.

-In the Plumber 306A Apprenticeship program, you will attend three in-school sessions (Basic-Level 1, Intermediate-Level 2, and Advanced-Level 3) of 240 hours each, in combination with your work experience.
+In the Plumber 306A Apprenticeship program you will attend three in-school sessions (Basic-Level One, Intermediate-Level Two, and Advanced-Level Three) of 240 hours each, in combination with your work experience.
 Instructors who have practical experience and expertise in the trade will teach you the essentials you need to know to be a successful Plumber.

-In Level 1, you will learn about tools and piping methods, plumbing systems, workplace safety, rigging and hoisting, and welding.
+In Level One you will learn about tools and piping methods, plumbing systems, workplace safety, rigging and hoisting, and welding.